Mujer Y Mujer pushes the traditional meaning of “woman.”

 Enlace works to create a world where safety means investment in people & planet and to end the punishment-based criminal and immigration systems.

-Enlace works to create a world where safety means investment in people & planet and to end the punishment-based criminal and immigration systems.
-They are building a powerful Black and Brown network, centering youth, nonbinary, and femme leadership.
-They engage their network in their Prison Industry Divestment Campaign and the Freedom Cities & Freedom Campuses Movement to address criminalization and incarceration.
+We are building a powerful Black and Brown network, centering youth, nonbinary, and femme leadership.
+We engage our network in our Prison Industry Divestment Campaign and the Freedom Cities & Freedom Campuses Movement to address criminalization and incarceration.

-Their Enlace Institute builds leadership of directly impacted people to develop campaigns addressing the root causes of oppression to bring about transformation and collective liberation.
-Their approach to leadership development centers healing justice and political education in service of supporting empowered individuals capable of advancing a collective vision for social justice through mobilization and action.
-The Umoja program that supports the leadership of black youth and provides on the field organizing experience with campaigns combating criminalization.
-Their We Rise training program supports femme and non-binary organizers of color to deepen their campaigning skills and build healing justice and wellness practices that sustain personal resiliency.
+Our Institute builds leadership of directly impacted people to develop campaigns addressing the root causes of oppression to bring about transformation and collective liberation.
+Our approach to leadership development centers healing justice and political education in service of supporting empowered individuals capable of advancing a collective vision for social justice through mobilization and action.
+The Umoja program supports the leadership of black youth and provides on the field organizing experience with campaigns combating criminalization.
+Our We Rise training program supports femme and non-binary organizers of color to deepen their campaigning skills and build healing justice and wellness practices that sustain personal resiliency.

-Enlace was founded in 1998 by visionary organizations in North America and Asia to support women of color led grassroots organizations to campaign against transnational corporations.
-After game changing victories like the International Sara Lee Campaign, which proved under-resourced grassroots groups could win demands for workers against multinational corporations, they developed strategic frameworks that became the Integrated Organizing Approach (IOA) Methodology.
-Their Enlace Institute launched shortly after, to train frontline leaders in the IOA frameworks in order to build intersectional campaigns that address root causes of state and corporate violence.
+Freedom to Thrive was founded in 1998 by visionary organizations in North America and Asia to support women of color led grassroots organizations to campaign against transnational corporations.
+After game changing victories like the International Sara Lee Campaign, which proved under-resourced grassroots groups could win demands for workers against multinational corporations, we developed strategic frameworks that became the Integrated Organizing Approach (IOA) Methodology.
+Our Institute launched shortly after, to train frontline leaders in the IOA frameworks in order to build intersectional campaigns that address root causes of state and corporate violence.